bramstein/trmix/README.md

     <script src="trmix.js"></script>

+If you are using [Bower](http://bower.io/) you can install Type Rendering Mix using:

+    bower install trmix

 ## Copyright and License

 This library is licensed under the two-clause BSD license.
 Copyright 2013 Tim Brown, Bram Stein.
 All rights reserved.